 But millennials are buying homes.
 According to a recent generational trends report by the National Association of REALTORS®, millennials make up the largest share of home buyers at 32 percent.
 However, it is important to think about how millennials are financing these purchases.
 An FHA loan requires a 3.5% downpayment toward the purchase price.
+Here’s what it cost to buy a home.
 As noted earlier, many millennials are paying at least 15% of their income towards loans and their outstanding loan debt is factored into their affordability (lenders use the standard repayment plan regardless if IBR/ICR is being utilized).
 Unless they receive a gift from a family member (note that many millennials are first generation graduates), it is incredibly difficult for many millennials to save 3.5% of a $150,000 home ($5,200), not to mention the additional closing costs and other costs associated with making a deal.
 As a result, many millennials are taking advantage USDA Rural Development loans which do not require any downpayment.
 The only catch with using this loan program is that the property must be in a "rural" area which is defined as "open country that is not part of or associated with an urban area; or Any town, village, city, or place (including the immediately adjacent densely settled area) that is not part of or associated with an urban area, and that: Is rural in character with a population of less than 10,000; or Is not contained within a Metropolitan Statistical Area (MSA) and has a serious lack of mortgage credit with a population between 10,000 and 20,000."
 Tldr version, anywhere that isn't in the city limits of a major city or a densely populated exurb.
 The USDA loan program is a well-intended effort to support rural development and home ownership, however, it can be used by developers to incentivize leapfrog development.
 Many cities have areas on their periphery that have good access to transportation and are quickly being developed into fragmented subdivisions just a mile or so down the road from the city limits sign.

 Are you a millennial homebuyer?
 We'd like to hear your financing stories...